ahmetabdi/fizzbuzz/README.md

 ## Development

-### Database setup
+### Setup

-Copy `config/database.yml.example` to `config/database.yml` and update to suit your development environment.

-`cp config/database.yml.example config/database.yml`

 After run `bin/setup` which will -

 * Install Bundler
 * Run bundle to ensure all gems are installed
+* Copy the database.yml.sample file from config/database.yml.sample to config/database.yml (Edit this file to suit your development environment)
 * Set up the database from the structure in `db/schema.rb`
 * Clear logs and tmp files
 * Restart the application server